matn7/CS-Notes/src/main/java/mutithreading/README.md

 - Background thread that do not prevent the application from exiting if the main thread terminates.
 - Background tasks, that should not block our application from terminating:
-    - Example - File saving thread in a Text Editor.
+    - File saving thread in a Text Editor.
 - Code in a worker thread is not under our control, and we do not want it to block our application from terminating:
-    - Example - Worker thread that uses an external library.
+    - Worker thread that uses an external library.
 - To prevent a thread from blocking our app from exiting, we set the thread to be a Daemon thread.

 ### Thread.join()

-- Thread coordination with Thread.join().
+- Thread coordination with `Thread.join()`.
 - Different thread runs independently.
 - Order of execution is out of our control.
 - What if one thread depends on each other.